By Jayaram V

-If you are familiar with the behavior of Macaque monkeys,
+If you are familiar with the behavior of Macaque monkeys, you

-in defending the group against threats, ensures the regular supply of food and
+the group against threats, ensures the regular supply of food and

 sets the standards of group behavior.
 The group will have a hierarchy,

 similar to the Hindu caste system, which is determined by birth.

 Those who are born to the mothers in the higher ranks enjoy higher

 rank which is relative to the mother's position in the hierarchy,

 while those who are born to the ones in the lower ranks have to

 remain contended with their lower ranks.

 The social rank of each monkey in the group plays an important